Edited by: Jessica Merritt

 Hot Tip: Use our Transfer Partner Calculator to quickly determine how many miles you’ll get for transferring between programs.

-An important restriction with awards booked through ANA Mileage Club is that you can only book awards for yourself and family members.
+An important restriction with awards booked through ANA Mileage Club is that you can only book awards for yourself and your family members.

 The number of miles required for a business class flight differs between each season, but both low and regular season awards are acceptable rates.
 If at all possible, don’t book award flights during high season.

 Finally, you can waitlist award seats.
 While this is a useful feature, be aware that this does not guarantee that you will eventually get a seat.
-It will be clearly listed, so you can make sure an award seat is actually available.
+It will be listed, so you can make sure an award seat is available.